ohzecodes/useful-Scripts/README.md

 ## localeChange.sh only works for GNU version
-## NewNodeAndReact will work for the FreeBSD version
+## react.sh will work for the FreeBSD version
 ## to find out the verion run
 ``` grep --version ```